 Dr. Standish was educated at the Georgetown Academy and and the private school of Reverend Charles Dade.
 Dr. Standish taught school at Hillsburgh (Erin Twp) from 1863 until 1865.
 He taught school at Stewarttown (west of Georgetown) from 1865 until 1867.
 And for a short time he taught school in Glen Williams, Ontario prior to entering medical school.

 Dr. Standish was married in Toronto on the 10th of June, 1863 to the former Elizabeth Ann Turley.
 Mrs. Standish was born in 1845, the daughter of Richard and Elizabeth Turley.
 Her father was a butcher who had a shop located at Queen and Elizabeth Streets in Toronto.
 The Turley residence was located at 18 Elizabeth Street.

 Dr. and Mrs. Standish had 2 sons; Edward Aitken Standish was born in Toronto on the 26th of July, 1865 and Charles Henry Standish was born on the 12 of July 1867.
 Mrs. Elizabeth Standish died in 1867.

 Dr. Standish graduated M.B. from The University of Toronto Faculty of Medicine in 1870.
 After completing medical school he practiced medicine at Hillsburgh in 1871.
 He joined the College of Physicians and Surgeons on the 20th of December, 1872.
 According to the 1871 census, Dr. Standish was a widower living with his married sister Susannah (Watson) and practicing medicine in Erin, (Wellington County).
+Also living with the Watson family was Dr. Standish’s sister Bell Standish, who was a “school mistress”.

 Dr. Standish married Mary Curry on the 12th of September, 1871 in Norval, Esquesing Twp, Ontario.
-She was born in April of 1850 in Chinguacousy Twp (now part of Peel Region), Ontario.
+Mrs. Standish was born on the 9th of April,1850 in Chinguacousy Twp (now part of Peel Region), Ontario.
 She was the 5th of 9 children born to Samuel Curry and the former Ann Sterratt.
 Her parents were farmers and her siblings were; Jane, Robert, Margaret, Eliza, James, Charles, David and John.

 After their marriage, Dr. and Mrs. Standish lived in Georgetown, where Dr. Standish had a busy medical practice.
 Two sons were born in Georgetown, Frederick Miles Standish was born in 1873 and William Herbert Standish was born on February 1st, 1875.